False detections by anti-virus programs for specialized fix tools are not uncommon.

 " and can be ignored.

 ...this includes any program hosted by BC for download.
-Unfortunately, many of these tools are repeatedly falsely detected by various anti-virus programs from time to time for the reasons noted above.The problem is really with the anti-virus vendors who keep targeting these embedded files and NOT with the tools themselves
+Unfortunately, many of these tools are repeatedly falsely detected by various anti-virus programs from time to time.The problem is really with the anti-virus vendors who keep targeting these embedded files and NOT with the tools themselves

 .
 We can inform the developers but they have encountered this issue many times before and in most cases there isn't much they can do about it.
 Once the detection is reported to the anti-virus vendor, they are usually quick to fix it by releasing an updated definition database.